KayChansiri/Demo_GBT/README.md

 Notice that the log likelihood is just the negative of the log loss (without the averaging and negative sign).
 That's why I mentioned previously that the concepts of log loss and log likelihood are mathematically similar.

-On a side note, don't get confused between the concepts of log loss and log of the odds.
+> On a side note, don't get confused between the concepts of log loss and log of the odds.
 Those are totally diferent things.
 The log loss measures the distance between the true labels and the predicted probabilities.
 The log of the odds (AKA logit) are defined as the ratio of the probability of the event occurring to the probability of it not occurring.

 Now that you understand the types of GBT and the relevant concepts, let’s start with GBT for regression.

 ### 1.GBT for Regression

-* The fundamental of GBT for regression is gradient descent.
-If you are not familiar with the concept, know that a gradient is a vector that points in the direction of the steepest increase of the loss function.
-The magnitude of this vector indicates how steep the slope is.
-In optimization, which is the basis of ML algorithms, we are interested in moving in the opposite direction of the gradient (the direction of the steepest decrease) to minimize the loss.
-This is why we focus on gradient 'descent' or the 'negative gradient.'
+The core concept behind GBT for regression is gradient descent.
+If you're unfamiliar with gradient descent, think of it this way: A gradient is a vector that points in the direction of the steepest increase in the loss function (the function we are trying to minimize).
+The magnitude of the gradient tells us how steep the slope is.
+In optimization, which is fundamental to machine learning algorithms, we aim to move in the opposite direction of the gradient—the steepest descent—because our goal is to minimize the loss.
+This is why we talk about gradient descent, focusing on the "negative gradient."

-* To better understand how GBT for regression works, let’s start with an initial standalone leaf as the most basic predicted value before we beginning to build a tree.
-Just like a typical linear regression model, the most basic thing that would us understand the outcome is the intercept.
-Like the concept of intercept, the initial leaf for GBT for regression is simply the average of the observed outcome across all samples in the dataset.
-For example, if you are building a model to predict customer satisfaction and the average satisfaction score across all customers is 3.4, the first predicted value or the initial leaf is 3.4.
-This values stands alone without being associated with any tree.
-For simplicity, imagine that your data looks like this:
+To understand how GBT for regression works, let’s start with the most basic concept— **the initial prediction**.
+Before we build any decision trees, we begin with a simple, standalone prediction, much like the intercept in a linear regression model.
+This initial prediction, or we call the initial leaf, is simply the average of the observed outcome across all samples in the dataset.

+For example, if you're building a model to predict customer satisfaction, and the average satisfaction score across all customers is 3.4, this initial leaf is set to 3.4.
+This value stands alone and is not yet associated with any tree—it's just the model's first guess, much like an intercept in a regression model.

+Now, imagine your data looks like this:
 <img width="643" alt="Screen Shot 2024-09-16 at 4 55 24 PM" src="https://github.com/user-attachments/assets/f05ececa-2155-47ea-b224-3cb1f577b43f">

-* For each data point, if we subtract the predicted satisfaction (i.e., 3.4) from the actual satisfaction scores, you get the residuals.
+For each data point, if we subtract the predicted satisfaction score (i.e., 3.4) from the actual satisfaction score, you get the residual.
 These residuals in the Residual column represent the errors of the current model across customers.

-* Now that we get the initial leaf and the residuals for all participants, let's build the first tree.
+Now that we get the initial leaf and the residuals for all participants, let's build the first tree.

-> Note that unlike trees in Random Forest, the trees we build for GBT predict residuals NOT the observed data, which in this case is the actual customer satisfaction scores.

-* However, similar to a typical decision tree, at each node in this first tree of the GBT, the algorithm evaluates splits using predictors in the dataset, which could be demographic variables or any variables important for your project, to determine which split best reduces the loss function of the residuals. **Again I said the residuals** NOT **the actual outcome scores**.
-In this context where the outcome is continuous, the loss function is measured by mean squared error (MSE).
+Unlike trees in Random Forest, the trees we build for GBT predict **residuals** NOT the **observed data**, which in this case is the actual customer satisfaction scores.
+However, similar to a typical decision tree, at each node in this first tree of the GBT, the algorithm evaluates splits using predictors in the dataset, which could be demographic variables or any variables important for your project, to determine which split best reduces the loss function of the residuals.
+In this context where the outcome is continuous, the loss function is measured by MSE.

-* For example, suppose we're considering a split on 'Income.'
+For example, suppose we're considering a split on 'Income.'
 This first tree evaluates different split points (e.g., "Income < $50,000" vs. "Income ≥ $50,000").
 For each possible split, it calculates the MSE of the residuals for the data points falling into the left and right child nodes after the split.
 The split value that results in the lowest total MSE for the residuals is chosen.

-* Still confused?
+Still confused?
 Suppose the algorithm is considering a split on the Income variable, with a threshold of $50,000.
 This means we create two groups of samples: 1) Group 1 representing customers with Income < $50,000, and 2) Group 2 representing customers with Income ≥ $50,000.
 For each group, the algorithm computes the mean of the residuals.
-Again, I emphasize the mean of the residuals NOT the actual customer satisfaction scores themselves.
-For instance, if the residuals for Group 1 (Income < $50,000) are [0.6,−0.4,−0.4], the mean residual for this group would be - 0.07.
-Similarly, the algorithm computes the mean residual for Group 2 in the same way.
+Again, I emphasize the mean of the residuals **NOT** the actual customer satisfaction scores themselves.
+For examples, the residuals for Group 1 (Income < $50,000) are [0.6,−0.4,−0.4], the mean residual for this group would be - 0.07.
+Similarly, the algorithm computes the mean residual for Group 2 in the same waay.

-* The algorithm then calculated the averaged residuals for each group (e.g.,-0.07 for the Group with income < $50,000 in this example).
 For each group, The algorithm calculates the Mean Squared Error (MSE) between the actual residuals and the predicted residuals, using the equation below as an example for Group 1:

 <img width="619" alt="Screen Shot 2024-08-29 at 4 50 31 PM" src="https://github.com/user-attachments/assets/6dd17a75-9367-4e38-b17b-c1b68c3735f4">

 The total MSE for this split is a weighted sum of the MSEs for each group: